 A trusted friend of the gardener

 For 150 years, we have earned consumer trust by providing products that help gardeners grow thriving gardens and landscapes.
-This includes offering products that control pests and diseases in order to protect environmentally favorable plantings and landscape investments.
+This includes offering products that control pests and diseases in order to protect plantings and landscape investments.
 We are committed to using high-quality solutions that can be used safely around homes, families and the environment.

 Our approach to product stewardship